 Yes.
 Yeah.
 Sometimes you, sometimes you got to blow off steam.
 So pick carefully who you do that with!

-Again, I recommend doing that with a therapist of some flavor, um, be really careful about bringing your family and friends into that kind of space where you're saying, Oh, they did this and they did this and they did this because, um, it, you're almost asking them to take sides.
+Again, I recommend doing that with a therapist of some flavor, um, be really careful about bringing your family and friends into that kind of space where you're saying, Oh, my toxic ex did this and they did this and they did this because, um, it, you're almost asking them to take sides.

 And then that might have implications socially.
 And, you know, we've all had that friend who broke up with someone and we, uh, agreed with them about some of the things they were saying.
 And then they later got back together, which also makes things quite awkward socially.